knice/inquiry.ucsc.edu/source/_articles/2020-21/superior-simulations.md

 are beginning to appear in disciplines not related to fluids.

 One surprising new example arises in machine learning.
-In recent years, deep neural networks---"deep" refers to a great number of layers---have had good success in realms like image recognition and [computer chess and go](http://sciencemag.org/news/2016/03/update-why-week-s-man-versus-machine-go-match-doesn-t-matter-and-what-does).
+In recent years, deep neural networks---"deep" refers to a great number of layers&mdash;have had good success in realms like image recognition and [computer chess and go](http://sciencemag.org/news/2016/03/update-why-week-s-man-versus-machine-go-match-doesn-t-matter-and-what-does).